Skip to content

 Each execution environment is described by the following (possibly optional) items:

-• Either host or hosts: a host name (a string) or a list of host names (a list of strings), required.
+• Either host or hosts: a hostname (a string) or a list of host names (a list of strings), required.

 • username: a username on the execution environment (a string), required.